k2view-academy/K2View-Academy/articles/01_fabric_overview/01_what is fabric.md

 * Patented Digital Entity based micro-database, a data lake for each Digital Entity instance that **provides unparalleled performance with standard (ANSI) SQL queries**.
 * Patented data security approach, every micro-database is encrypted individually, **providing the peace of mind that massive data breaches are prevented**.
 * Unique near-data-logic architecture that **enables millisecond performance and throughput for APIs**.
-* Built-in integrated drag-n-drop data management capabilities to enable a **time-to-market that is measured in days to weeks and not weeks to months**.
+* Built-in integrated drag-and-drop data management capabilities to enable a **time-to-market that is measured in days to weeks and not weeks to months**.

 To summarize, Fabric architecture yields significant savings in computing, power and storage which makes it a perfect data platform for mission-critical, operational and real-time use cases.